 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-- This course is cross-listed with ENV 320.
+- This course is cross-listed with ENV 320 and GSCI 320.
 This course was formerly ESFS 350.

 - This is an elective course in the Food & Sustainability Studies Program (FSSP).
 Students do not need to be in the FSSP to enroll.
 However, priority will be given to FSSP students.